bamlab/dev-standards/react-native/react/get-element-size-or-position-with-onLayout.mo.md

 A react/react-native app with components.
 We will take here the example of a loading bar like this one :
 ![loader](https://user-images.githubusercontent.com/13121639/37297957-56f5184e-261f-11e8-9b8b-22c8de783daa.png)

-your goal is to calculate the number of green pixels rows you have to display for a given loading status from 0 (0%) to 1 (100%) without previous knowlegde of the loader width
+Your goal is to calculate the number of green pixels rows you have to display for a given loading status from 0 (0%) to 1 (100%) without previous knowlegde of the loader width :

 ```jsx
 import React from 'react';